FAQ's About St. Luke

 Q. What is the average class size?
 How many students are enrolled in St. Luke?

-A. Our class sizes vary, however there are an average of 16 students per class, for a total of 187 students enrolled in preschool through grade 8.
+A. Our class sizes vary, however there are an average of 15 students per class (10/class in PS/PK), for a total of 185 students enrolled in preschool through grade 8.

 Q. Do you have to be a member of the church or a Lutheran to enroll?

-A. No, approximately half of our students are from St. Luke congregation; the other 50% come from a variety of church homes and backgrounds.
-It is not our goal to make Lutherans out of all the children, but rather to strengthen their faith, knowledge, and understanding of their Lord and Savior.
+A. No, approximately 30% of our students are from St. Luke congregation; the other 70% come from a variety of church homes and backgrounds.

 Q. Is tuition affordable?